RekzaiSharp/otclient-mods/README.md

 ## Minimap Party Icons
 This module helps you keep track of your party members by showing them on the minimap.</br>
+Please check the wiki https://github.com/RekzaiSharp/otclient-mods/wiki for more information on how to install this module.

 ![image](https://github.com/RekzaiSharp/otclient-mods/assets/12533421/9cf54534-e8e4-4493-b6b4-33d112430a81)